arifulmrislam/minimal-portfolio/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/arifulmrislam/McDonalds-Project)

 <div style="text-align: justify">We have been working on a proof of concept since last year.
-We offered McDonald's to minimize their energy consumption.
-As well, their other consumption like water, gas and so on.
-We installed the LoRaWAN network in their one restaurant.
-Initially, we used five Eastron energy meters to collect different energy field consumption and observe the average consumption of twenty-four hours.
-We make a threshold that If the energy consumption is more than the set limit, It will create a notification and send it by mail.
-By getting this notification, customer will be informed about their unnecessary consumption.
-In this way, They can save their total energy cost at least 15% to 20%.
-We use the famous IoT platform Thingsboard and LoRaWAN based sensors.This year they approved our proof of concept, and We are working now with their other restaurants in Romania.</div>
+McDonald's was offered a way to reduce their energy consumption.
+They also consume other things like water, gas, etc. We installed the LoRaWAN network in one of their restaurants.
+We initially used five Eastron energy meters to collect different energy-related data and observe the average consumption over twenty-four hours.
+We set a threshold that if the energy consumption is more than the set limit, it will create a notification and send it by mail.
+By getting this notification, customers will be informed about their unnecessary consumption.
+They can save 15% to 20% on their total energy costs this way.
+We use the famous IoT platform Thingsboard and LoRaWAN based sensors.
+This year they approved our proof of concept, and we are now working with their other restaurants in Romania.</div>
 <br>
 <center><img src= "images/Restaurant Dashboard-5.png"/></center> <center><img src= "images/Restaurant Dashboard-6.png"/></center>
 <br>